Bio

 On Teaching

-You can see and share one of our recent productions, an original story called The Chair.
+You can see and share one of our productions, an original story called The Chair.

 I’ve adapted some of my books for the stage including: The Chicken of the Family Musical.